LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/faas-for-messaging.md

 Along with the invocation, the function is sent a payload containing metadata related to the conversation which invoked the function.
 This payload can then be used in the function for further processing and referencing.

-<div class="important"> It is required that the account has enabled the Controller Bot permissions in Account Config; contact your Customer Success Manager in order to do this.</div>
+<div class="important"> It is required that your account has the Controller Bot permissions enabled; please contact your account team in order to do this.</div>

 ### Messaging events for Function Invocation